Everything You Need To Know About Propane [including 4 ways to use it safely]

 5% doesn't seem like a very high percentage, so it may seem propane isn't a good option for heating your home.

-However, to many, making the switch feels unmanageable.
+However, many feel that making the switch is unmanageable.

 Are you ready to see how you can heat your home in an efficient, eco-friendly, and effective way?

 Before you commit to using propane for your home, you need to know what it is.

 Chemically, propane is a combustible gas made of carbon and hydrogen.
 It is a gas at room temperature, but it is compressible to an easily transportable liquid.

 Practically speaking, though, that doesn't tell you a lot.
 Let's look at some commonly asked questions about propane.

 Are natural gas and propane the same thing?